CHSS Undergraduate Scholarships

 CHSS Advancement Council Scholarship

 The CHSS Advancement Council established this annual scholarship to support a student who is major in the humanities or social/behavioral sciences.
 This scholarship is supported through the college's Dean's Fund for Excellence and members of the CHSS Advancement Council.
-In establishing this scholarship the Advancement Council seeks to emphasize the value of a public liberal arts education and the importance of developing interdisciplinary education and the analytical skills it fosters.
+In establishing this scholarship, the Advancement Council seeks to emphasize the value of a public liberal arts education and the importance of developing interdisciplinary education and the analytical skills it fosters.
 The typical award amount is $2,000.
+To learn more and apply, please review the CHSS Advancement Council Scholarship application process.

 Elyse C. Alper Scholarship for International Studies

 Don and Jan Alper established this scholarship in 2010 to honor and celebrate the life of their daughter Elyse and carry forward her lifelong joy of traveling and establishing friendships across continents.
-This scholarship provides support for a students to have a robust academic experience in another country through study at a recognized university to further promote greater international understanding and goodwill.
-The typical award amount is $3,000.
+This scholarship provides support for students to have a robust academic experience in another country through study at a recognized university to further promote greater international understanding and goodwill.
+The typical award amount is $4,800.
 To learn more and apply, please review the Elyse Alper Scholarship application process.

 Barbara Ellen Maguire- Veith Family Scholarship